 Getting a Title Loan with a Lien Step 1

 The first thing you will need to do to get a title loan with a lien is figure out what type of lien is on the title.
 If it is a lenders lien from an existing loan then getting a title loan (or refinance) should be possible.
-This is considered getting a title loan while still making payments.

 If the lien is a storage or mechanics lien these will most likely need to be satisfied before getting the title loan.